SPGryphons/GryphonCTF2017-Challenges/challenges/crypto/FruitTree/README.md

 OR

-5.  another way would be to analyse the percentage of symbols appearing and corresponding it to the
+5.  another way would be to analyse the percentage of symbols appearing and corresponding it to the alphabet
 6.  get flag!

 ## Recommended Reads